Bar Paly

-Bar Paly; born Varvara Paley, is an Israeli-American actress and model.
+Bar Paly (born Varvara Alexandrovna Paley) is an Israeli-American actress and model.

 Early life

-Paly was born Varvara Alexandrovna Paley in 1985, in Nizhny Tagil, Russia (former USSR), to Olga (née Dnrob) and Alexander Paley.
+Paly was born Varvara Alexandrovna Paley in Nizhny Tagil, Russia (former USSR), to Olga (née Drob) and Alexander Paley.
 Her grandfathers served in the Soviet Red Army during World War II.
 She was passionate about music in her childhood, playing the piano from age four.
 Her family immigrated to Israel when she was nine, and she was raised in Tel Aviv, Israel.
 In her school days, her interest in acting led her to enroll at the Aleph High School of Arts Tel Aviv-Yafo, Israel, where she performed in a number of productions by William Shakespeare and Bertolt Brecht, such as the play Antigone.

 Career

 Modelling

 Paly began a career in modeling at the age of 17.
 She has appeared as a cover girl in several magazines, including Maxim, Rolling Stone and GQ.

 She posed for the cover of Esquire's Latin American edition in May 2014.